 How to make your transfer arrive faster

 A few habits help.
-Send on a working day, before the provider's cut-off — not late on a Friday.
-Pick an instant method — an app or a wallet transfer — over a plain bank wire when speed matters.
+Send on a working day, before the provider's cut-off — not late on a Friday, and mind the receiving country's weekend too if it's a bank wire.
+Pick an instant method — an app or a wallet transfer over a rail like IMPS, Raast or InstaPay — over a plain bank wire when speed matters, since those clear through weekends.
 Verify your ID in advance so a compliance check doesn't hold up your first transfer.
 And get the recipient's details exactly right the first time: a wrong IBAN or account number is the most common reason a "fast" transfer suddenly takes a week.